pasoevi/innfin/doc/innfin.md

 where abundance can be enjoyed.

 # Combat

+*NOTE:*_This is a general overview of the combat system.
+For information on skills in various aspects of fighting and weapon usage, see the skills section_

 Winning the game isn't primarily about killing monsters and becoming as strong as possible.
 Nevertheless, the dungeons present the player